16 Blocks

 16 Blocks is a 2006 American action thriller film directed by Richard Donner and starring Bruce Willis, Mos Def, and David Morse.
 The film unfolds in the real time narration method.
 It marked the final directed film for Donner during his lifetime in addition to the last acting role for his cousin and frequent collaborator Steve Kahan.

+16 Blocks was released by Warner Bros.
+Pictures on March 3, 2006.
+The film received mixed to positive reviews from critics and grossed $65.7 million against a $52 million budget.

 Plot

 Jack Mosley is an alcoholic, burned-out NYPD detective.
 Despite a grueling late shift the night before, his lieutenant orders him to escort a witness, Eddie Bunker, from local custody to the courthouse sixteen blocks away to testify on a police corruption case before a grand jury at 10 a.m.
-Bunker tries to be friendly with Mosley, telling him of his aspirations to move to Seattle and open a bakery with his sister who he has never met, but Mosley is uninterested and insists on stopping at a liquor store.
+Bunker tries to be friendly with Mosley, telling him of his aspirations to move to Seattle and open a bakery with his sister whom he has never met, but Mosley is uninterested and insists on stopping at a liquor store.

 Hired assassins shoot up the escort car, and Mosley drags Bunker to his favorite bar to take shelter and call for backup.
 Mosley's former partner, Frank Nugent, and several other officers arrive.
-Nugent admits that he is one of the officers named in the corruption case, and that out of loyalty, Mosley should let him kill him.
+Nugent admits that he is one of the officers named in the corruption case.
 The corrupt cops try to frame Bunker for firing at an officer, but Mosley intervenes, rescuing Bunker and fleeing.

 Mosley briefly stops at his sister Diane's apartment and learns that the police have already approached her about his activities earlier that day.
-He and Bunker take steps to further elude their pursuers, and Mosley is wounded in the process.
+As he and Bunker elude their pursuers, Mosley is wounded.
 They become cornered in a run-down apartment building as Nugent and his men search floor by floor.
-Mosley calls the district attorney's office, but purposely gives the wrong apartment number, suspecting there is a mole involved.
+Mosley calls the district attorney's office but purposely gives the wrong apartment number, suspecting there is a mole involved.

-Mosley and Bunker use the distraction to escape onto a passenger bus and as the police follow them, Mosley is forced to treat the passengers as hostages.
-The bus crashes into a construction site and is soon surrounded by the ESU.
+As the men rush to the incorrect location, Mosley and Bunker use the distraction to escape onto a passenger bus.
+The bus crashes into a construction site and is surrounded by the ESU.
 Not wanting the passengers to get caught up in crossfire, Mosley allows them to go free while enabling Bunker to escape in the chaos.
-Mosley finds a tape recorder while going through the passenger's luggage and prepares a farewell message to Diane.
+Mosley finds a tape recorder while going through the passengers' luggage and prepares a farewell message to Diane.